daniel-e/tetros/README.md

 ![TetrOS - Machine code](https://github.com/daniel-e/mbr_tetris/blob/master/code.png)

+## Running TetrOS

+There are two ways to run TetrOS.
+Either in an emulator like qemu or via a the boot sector of a real disk, USB stick or some other media.

+### Running via qemu

+Simply run `make run`.
+This will execute qemu with the right parameters to run TetrOS.

+### Running via an USB stick

+First, copy the image to an USB stick.
+For example, if your USB stick is on /dev/sde use the following command to overwrite the first sector of the USB stick with the TetrOS image:

+`sudo dd if=tetros.img of=/dev/sde`

+After that you should be able to boot the stick to play TetrOS.

 ## Features
 * Each brick shape has a unique color.
 * Blinking cursor is not visible.